YangPeiYuan/RobotSim_Imitate/en/index.md

 		![Image](../image/RobotSim_Set_Robot_Tool.png)
 		- Drag obiect RNG300 into Tool1 and set the Flange position at (0, -0.35, 0) such that the center of the flange will match to the center of the gripper RGN300 perfectly.

-2. Layout the working space for robot
+2. Drawing the working envelope of the robot
 	-To move the robot to observe the reach limitations

 	- Build a 3D spherical object